mrdk/mind/doc/streams.rst

    already opened. *str* is the name of the file, which is opened in reading mode.

-   If the opening of the file was successful, `errno` is set to 0 and the first byte of the file is read into `>current`.
-If the file is empty, the content of `>current` is `#eof`.
+   If the opening of the file was successful, `errno` is set to 0 and the first byte of the file is read into `'current`.
+If the file is empty, the content of `'current` is `#eof`.
 Otherwise, the cause for the failure can be read from `errno`.

 .. word:: file-close    ( tstream -- ) |K|